 Just like we promised.

-We’ve laid the groundwork with our strategy, set the course with our voice, and in our next post, we’ll share how it all begins to come together in design.
+We’ve laid the groundwork with our strategy, set the course with our voice, and now it'll all come together in design.